 Install fenders to stay dry

 A simple but worthwhile bike upgrade to make when you start commuting is installing fenders.
 While you never want to be caught in the rain, it will happen from time to time and this way you’ll be prepared.
-Fenders won’t only keep you dryer when it’s raining but when the road is wet they’ll also prevent road spray from flinging up grit dirtying your clothes and frame.
+Fenders won’t only keep you drier when it’s raining but when the road is wet they’ll also prevent road spray from flinging up grit dirtying your clothes and frame.
 They are a very worthwhile investment.

 Pack a change of clothes